lishiyo/AA-AjaxTwitter/README.md

 ## Phase III: `TweetCompose`

-## TODO

-* TweetCompose
-    * Decreasing counter of chars left (use input event).
-    * AJAX submit (obviously)
-    * Provide linked ul of tweets; insert on success.
-    * Clear for reuse!
-* TweetCompose II
+Write a `TweetCompose` plugin.
+First, change `app/views/tweets/_form.html.erb`.
+Give the form a class `tweet-compose`.
+Write a jQuery plugin that graphs this form and installs itself.

+In the `TweetCompose` constructor, install a `submit` event handler.
+Write a `TweetCompose#submit` method that uses `serializeJSON` to build JSON from the form contents and use `$.ajax` to submit the form.

+As before, disable the form when the submit is made.
+You can't disable a form, you have to disable all the inputs.
+To get all the inputs, use jQuery's `:input` pseudo-CSS selector.

+Write a `TweetCompose#handleSuccess` method.
+This should clear out all the inputs and re-enable the form.

+Next, let's add a counter for the number of characters in the message.
+Add a `<b class="chars-left">` tag to the form.
+In the `TweetCompose` constructor, add an `input` event handler on the `textarea`.
+Update the `b` tag with the number of characters remaining (starting at 140).

+Lastly, let's finish writing `#handleSuccess` so that it inserts the created tweet into the list of all tweets.
+How does `TweetCompose` find the `ul` of tweets?
+We can set a `data-tweets-ul="#feed"` property on the form.
+Our `TweetCompose` can pull out this data attribute and use the selector `#feed` to find the ul.
+This is better than hard coding `#feed` into the JS.

+For simplicity, have `TweetCompose` call `JSON.stringify` on the created Tweet.
+Build an `li` with the JSON content, and stick it in the `ul`.
+We'll actually render this nicely in a later phase.

+Call your TA over to check your work!

+## Phase IV: `TweetCompose`: Mentioned Users

 * Add mentioned-users div.
 * Put a script template in there.
 We'll write straight HTML.
 * Template should have select tag, plus a remove button.
 Put this in a span.
 * Have an "add new mention" link.
 * At start of TweetCompose, grab script template and compile.
 * Each time clicking the add new mention, clone template and insert.
 * Each time clicking remove link, remove the select/remove button.

-* InfiniteTweets
+## Phase V: Infinite Tweets

 * First, write a `#fetchMore` method.
 * It should provide a `max_created_at` to the API.
 * You have to edit the User#feed_tweets to get it to use limit/max_created_at.
 * Have a div with a ul (for tweets) and a link for "Fetch More".
 * Bind click handler.
-* At some point they need to use an underscore template.
+* Use an inline underscore template.

-    * They need this for InfiniteTweets
-    * But it would also be useful for TweetCompose.
-    * Maybe we can have them do TweetCompose the lame way, first.
+## Phase VI: Linking `TweetCompose` and `InfiniteTweets`

 * I think the most logical way to do this is to install a jquery event handler like I did.
     * Not sure how to sequence this, though.
 TweetCompose gets written